Background pattern

 Warnings and precautions

-• The treated areas should not be exposed to the sun (even on cloudy days) or ultraviolet radiation lamps (UVA rays)
+• The treated areas should not be exposed to the sun (even on cloudy days) or to ultraviolet radiation lamps (UVA rays)

 Children and adolescents